Arnold Trembley's Home Page

 trying to play the guitar again, but it is difficult to find

 enough time to practice.
 A good friend gave me a Fender Squire Stratocaster as an incentive.
+Recently, I've been having some fun playing Ukulele.

 I receive emails from programmers in India with COBOL questions, which is very gratifying to me.
 I